lubomirblazekcz/nette-vite/readme.md

 That downloads the project from Github, installs `package.json` dependencies with Vite, and runs composer installation via Docker.
 After that you can serve your project from localhost

-	npx run nette:dev
+	npm run nette:dev

 Js and Css files are served via Vite, directly from sources.
 Any file changes reloads the browsers for fast local development.

-> On Windows it's recommended to use WSL2 to run everything, it's the best approach.
-Otherwise, some scripts inside package.json would work only in PowerShell.
+> On Windows it's recommended to use WSL2 to run everything (Docker, Node.js via nvm), it's the best approach.
+Otherwise, some docker scripts inside package.json would work only in PowerShell.

+> When correct Node.js version is set in PhpStorm (WSL2 on Windows), you can use build-in npm to install dependencies or run scripts via GUI.

 Installation
 ------------